LevisNgigi/sports-locker/Readme.md

-# Sports-Locker - A Player Locker CLI
+# Sports-Locker - A Student Locker CLI

 As a former rugby player one of the biggest challenges was keeping track of locker  assignments for my fellow students in high school.
 Some of the biggest issues included: